 There are three types of electric maintenance, and each differs in purpose and procedure.

 Corrective maintenance is required to identify, isolate, and repair any equipment that has malfunctioned or is already worn out to bring it back to good working condition.
-It is highly prioritized as it may affect safety or impede productivity.
+It is highly prioritized as it may affect workplace safety or impede productivity.

 This type is reactive in nature in that whenever there’s a system failure, repair or restoration must follow right away.
 This is the primary disadvantage of corrective maintenance other than its inherent uncertainty.